mryogi11/mybabybridge_benefit_platform/docs/CODE_INDEX.md

    - Session is synchronized between tabs using authSync.ts

 2. **Data Caching Strategy**:
-   - Treatment and appointment data is cached using in-memory techniques
+   - Package, benefit, and appointment data is cached using in-memory techniques
    - Cache expires after a configurable timeframe (typically 5 minutes)
    - Force refresh options allow bypassing the cache when needed